Sea to Summit X Set 32 Review

 The pan and the 2.8L pot are a different story.
 Typically when you cook, a handle is helpful to keep the pot or pan in place on the burner.
-On camp stoves, this is especially important when you are cooking with a single-small burner like the MSR Pocket Rocket 2.
+On camp stoves, this is especially important when you are cooking with a single-small burner.
 Typically you need to find the "sweet spot" for balance on these burners to ensure you don't spill your food everywhere; this is normally provided with a convenient handle to hold when stirring food.

 The 2.8L pot has two flimsy silicone handles that can be grabbed, but because they have no structure, they won't support the pot at all.
 We actually needed two people to cook with this pot; one to stir, and one to hold the pot in place.

 The 8-inch pan is similar.
 It has two handles that flip up.
 These seem good at first, but if you pick up the handle on one side (to stabilize the pan) and it has food inside, the handle will flop down.
 This can lead to spills, requiring you to be careful once again.

 Overall, cooking with this set is fine, but not the most convenient.
 We'd love to see sturdier handles on the pan that can support the weight of the food when loaded up.
 The pot requires two people for stirring, while the kettle does a great job doing what it's supposed to do.

 Aside from its collapsible architecture, there are one a few notable features this pot set has.
 They are logical and quite helpful when cooking at camp.